History of the England cricket team from 1945: 1940s

-The 1947–1948 tour of the West Indies was a humiliation however with an injury plagued England team beaten 2–0.
+The 1947–48 tour of the West Indies, was a humiliation: an injury-plagued England team were beaten 2–0.
 Ken Cranston captained England, in the absence of the injured Gubby Allen and George Headley became the first black man to captain the West Indies.
-England had left Compton, Edrich, Bedser, Wright, Yardley at home and Hutton only joined them in time for the 7th match of the tour.
+England had left Compton, Edrich, Bedser, Wright, Yardley at home; Hutton only joined them in time for the 7th match of the tour.
 Andy Ganteaume scored 117 in his only test innings at Port of Spain.

 Worse was to come as Bradman's 'Invincibles' swept all before them in 1948, dismissing England 4–0 and winning 25, and losing none, of their 34 tour games.
 England did not help themselves by dropping Len Hutton for the 3rd test.
 Denis Compton made a stirring 184 at Trent Bridge, withstanding the high pace of Lindwall and Miller in dreadful light.
-He also scored a brave 145* at Old Trafford having been hit on the forehead by a bouncer and forced to retire hurt.
+He also scored a brave 145* at Old Trafford after being hit on the forehead by a bouncer and forced to retire hurt.
 Sid Barnes was also hurt at short leg and taken to hospital.
 England were bowled out for 52 at the Oval, with the restored Hutton making 32, before Hollies famously bowled Bradman second ball in his final test innings.

-George Mann captained England in his first series, just as his father had done, when England beat South Africa 2–0 in 1948–1949.
+George Mann captained England in his first series, just as his father had done, when England beat South Africa 2–0 in 1948–49.
 England won an exciting opening contest at Durban by two wickets, thanks to Cliff Gladwin's famous scurried leg bye.
 Denis Compton took his only five wicket haul in tests at Cape Town while Hutton and Washbrook posted a record opening stand of 359 at Johannesburg.
-The consistent Jack Crapp hit 49 to win the last test just before the scheduled close.
+Jack Crapp hit 49 to win the last test just before the scheduled close.

-New Zealand forced a draw in every test of the 1949 series in England with Martin Donnelly, who also played rugby for England, scoring 206 in the Lords Test and Bert Sutcliffe posting a ton at the Oval.
+New Zealand secured draws in every test of the 1949 series in England with Martin Donnelly, who also played rugby for England, scoring 206 in the Lord's Test and Bert Sutcliffe posting a ton at the Oval.